-We have two e-learning education modules currently available across the Company, which give employees the practical knowledge to enable them to engage with suppliers and to identify risk factors in our business and our supply chain and also to know the appropriate channels to report any suspected incidents of modern slavery.
+We have two e-learning modules currently available across the Company, which give employees the practical knowledge needed in order to engage with suppliers appropriately on this subject and to identify risk factors in our business and our supply chain, and also to know the appropriate channels to report any suspected incidents of modern slavery.

 These e-learning modules are included in our employee induction process, which requires all new employees to complete the two modules within one month of starting their employment with the Company.
-By requiring all new starters within the business to complete the modules we aim to ensure that all employees are aware of the risks of modern slavery, capable of identifying potential risks and know the appropriate channels to report any suspected incidents.
+By requiring all new starters within the business to complete the modules we aim to ensure that all employees are aware of the risks of modern slavery, capable of identifying potential risks, and know the appropriate channels to report any suspected incidents.
+The e-learning modules continue to remain appropriate.

-In addition, during 2020 we updated our onboarding process for Commercial and Procurement employees to ensure that they understand how to engage with suppliers to identify risk factors.
+Our onboarding process for Commercial and Procurement employees ensures that they understand how to engage with suppliers to identify risk factors associated with modern slavery.